 Applications now open through February 12th!

 The goals of the Evans Student Scholars program are:

-- Enhance BUSM URG student exposure to clinical medicine and participation in scholarly activities during the summer between the BUSM first and second years.
+- Enhance BUSM URG student exposure to clinical faculty through experimental seminars and lectures during the summer between the BUSM first and second years

 - Guide student scholars in developing strategies to successfully navigate a career in academic medicine.

 - Enrich self-efficacy and an understanding of academic medicine career paths, enhance access to available resources, and promote professional development of BUSM URG medical students.

 - Expose URG students to the field of Internal Medicine, and foster longitudinal mentoring relationships between the Scholars and DOM URG residents, fellows, and faculty.